iannesbitt/hvo-timelapse/README.md

 By default, videos end up in a folder called `video0` inside the `YOURFOLDER` folder.

 You can check for duplicates in the current directory by calling `rmdup.sh`.
 You can also check for corrupted JPGs by calling `rmcorr.sh`.
+This is done automatically by `video.sh` but could be useful for manual cleaning.

 Questions?
 Let me know